What Is Scoliosis?

 Who Gets Scoliosis?

 Approximately 2% to 3% of Americans at age 16 have scoliosis.
 Less than 0.1% have spinal curves measuring greater than 40 degrees, which is the point at which surgery becomes a consideration.
 Overall, girls are more likely to be affected than boys.
-Idiopathic scoliosis is most commonly a condition of adolescence affecting those aged 10 through 16.
+Idiopathic scoliosis is most commonly a condition of adolescence affecting those ages 10 through 16.
 Idiopathic scoliosis may progress during the "growth spurt" years, but usually will not progress during adulthood.

 How Is Scoliosis Diagnosed?